text-mask/text-mask/core/README.md

 ---

-### `adjustCaretPosition(previousUserInput, newUserInput, currentCaretPosition, mask)`
+### `adjustCaretPosition(argumentsObject)`

 When you set the value of the `input` element, you lose the position of the caret.
 This function helps you restore the position.

-It takes three arguments:
+`adjustCaretPosition` takes the following object of arguments:

-* previousUserInput (string): the string value of the `input` before the last time you set its value
+* previousInput (string): the string value of the `input` before the last time you set its value
-* newUserInput (string): the new string value to which you set the `input`
+* conformedToMaskResults (object): the return value of the last call to `conformToMask`
 * currentCaretPosition (integer): the position of the caret before the last time you set `input` value
-* mask (string): the mask to which you conformed the string

-The functions diffs the new input and the previous input to guess where the caret should be.
+`adjustCaretPosition` will diff the new input and the previous input to guess where the caret should be.